e-h-a-b/Seven-hundred-thousand-using-pixel-in-vb.net/README.md

 Collecting data from Robots or Devices

-When click on any pixel its Generate more than 100,000 pixel with three known color "red", which mean Warning
+When click on any pixel its Generate more than 100,000 pixel with three known color
+                 -  "red", which mean Warning
-                   "green", which mean done mission
+                 -  "green", which mean done mission
-                   "yellow", which mean checking
+                 -  "yellow", which mean checking
-                   "blue"    which mean problem
+                 -  "blue"    which mean problem
-                   We can add multi color
+                   We can add multi color for more mission

 700,000 X 100,000 = 70,000,000,000 pixel (Seven times the population of the earth)

 Seventy billion report